Build a Homelab server using an old laptop

 update-initramfs -u -k all

-Open the Finiu App Center, search for and install the i915-sriov-dkms driver.
+Open the Feiniu App Center, search for and install the i915-sriov-dkms driver.

-Restart the virtual machine, and you should see that the integrated graphics card is recognized normally:
+Restart the virtual machine, and you should see the iGPU recognized normally:

-Open the photo album, modify the AI album settings, and enable GPU computing:
+Open the photo album, modify AI album settings, and enable GPU computing:

-Note: After using GVT-g in a virtual machine, the VNC display within PVE will no longer output, and configuration can only be done via SSH.
+Note: After using GVT-g for a virtual machine, the VNC display within PVE will no longer output, and configuration can only be done via SSH.

 Intranet Penetration

-In previous articles, I have detailed how to deploy an intranet penetration service on a VPS: Using frp for intranet penetration
+In previous articles, I detailed how to deploy an intranet penetration service on a VPS: Using frp for Intranet Penetration

 Similarly, virtual machines running on PVE and PVE itself can use frpc to connect to a public VPS for intranet penetration services.

-However, the operation method is slightly different.
-Recently, I have gradually packaged dependent software services into docker images and run them in containers on multiple machines, which unifies the execution environment and only requires maintaining the configuration.
+However, the operating method has some differences.
+Recently, I have gradually packaged dependent software services into docker images and then run them in containers on multiple machines, which allows for a unified execution environment and only requires maintaining the configuration.

 So, I packaged frp into a docker image for easy deployment in various environments: frp-docker

-You can build the image yourself using docker_builder in the repository, or use the prebuild version (currently the latest is 0.65.0), which supports amd64 and arm64 architectures by default and supports frpc/frps.
+You can use the docker_builder in the repository to build your own images, or use the prebuild version (currently 0.65.0), which by default supports amd64 and arm64 architectures, and supports frpc/frps.

-After importing the image, you can start it directly by specifying two parameters:
+After importing the image, you can start it directly, only needing to specify two parameters:

 • MODE: frpc or frps